-A questioning approach the employer uses to find out about your past experience, your reaction in certain situations and the resulting outcome.
+A questioning approach the employer uses to find out about your past experience, your reaction in certain situations and the outcome.
 This helps them to understand how you will handle similar circumstances in the future.

-Example: Describe a situation where you were the member of a team and had to take the lead to ensure results were achieved?
-The interviewer is looking for you to outline your competency in Leadership.
-You will need to answer this question by articulating the situation, task, action and result, known as the STAR Model.
+Example: Describe a situation where you were working within a team and had to take the lead to ensure results were achieved?
+The interviewer is looking for you to outline your competency in leadership.
+You will be expected to answer this question using the STAR model (Situation, Task, Action, Result).